Motorhome advice: seatbelt law and safety

 Reinforcing Regulation 100 is Section 40a of the Road Traffic Act 1988, which says a person is guilty of an offence if he uses a vehicle on the road when the number of passengers carried or the manner in which they are carried is such that the use of the motor vehicle involves danger of injury to any person.

-It’s also worth noting if you have a motorhome with designated travel seats there is a good chance your motorhome will be overloaded if you carry passengers in excess of the number of travelling seats.
+It’s also worth noting that, if you have a motorhome with designated travel seats, there is a good chance your motorhome will be overloaded if you carry passengers in excess of the number of travelling seats.

 What is explicit in the regulations is, if a seatbelt is available, it must be used.
 In addition, regulations clearly detail how children aged 12 and under must travel in appropriate restraints.

-Motorhomes built before legislation required designation of travel seats are sometimes found with seatbelts fitted to side-facing seats.
-Under the 2007 legislation designated travel seats can only be forward or rearward facing.
+Motorhomes that were built before legislation required the designation of travel seats can sometimes be found with seatbelts fitted to side-facing seats.
+Under the 2007 legislation designated travel seats can only be forward or rearward-facing.

 In the event of a crash, side-facing seatbelts may help prevent the wearer being thrown around the motorhome or ejected, but in a frontal crash these belts can increase injury by subjecting vulnerable parts of the body to higher loads than if the belt were located a front-facing seat.